 From the province:

-Rainfall last week ranged from small amounts to 29 mm in the Kelvington area.
-Provincial topsoil moisture conditions continue to deteriorate with recent strong winds.
-Cropland topsoil moisture is rated as two per cent surplus, 34 per cent adequate, 41 per cent short and 23 per cent very short.
-Hay and pasture land topsoil moisture is rated as one per cent surplus, 23 per cent adequate, 42 per cent short and 34 per cent very short.
+Cropland topsoil moisture is rated as 51 per cent adequate, 37 per cent short and 12 per cent very short.
+Hay and pasture land topsoil moisture is rated as 38 per cent adequate, 41 per cent short and 21 per cent very short.
+Many producers reported that hay yields are below average this year.

 Follow the 2020 Crop Report on Twitter at @SKAgriculture.